microsoft/fast/packages/web-components/fast-foundation/docs/guide/aspnet.doc.md

 dotnet new mvc -o fast-aspnet
 ```

 Create a project using the command above if you don't already have one.
-When the CLI completes, you should have a basic runnable ASP.NET MVC application.
+When the CLI completes, you should have a basic runnable ASP.NET Core MVC application.

 ## Configuring Scripts